Shaping boundaries to control and transport topological defects in colloidal nematic liquid crystals: Results

 Finally, we explore the active control of nematic defect structures, demonstrating that they can be reversibly reconfigured by modifying the boundary conditions.
-This capability opens new possibilities for leveraging soft-matter systems for novel computing paradigms~\cite{kos2022nematic}.
-We focus on circular confinement where anchoring can be selectively patterned in $60\degree$ slices, Fig.~\ref{fig:FIGURE4}.
-When a single $60\degree$ slice imposes homeotropic anchoring while the remainder impose planar, shown in Fig.~\ref{fig:FIGURE4}(a,c), a single $+1/2$ defect emerges opposite to the homeotropic boundary.
-The remaining TD is now distributed along the boundary discontinuities, causing frustration in the nematic order.
-Each boundary discontinuity contributes a winding number of $+1/4$, ensuring topological charge conservation~\cite{Yao2022}.
-In contrast, when the $60\degree$ slices alternate between planar and homeotropic anchoring, shown in Fig.~\ref{fig:FIGURE4}(b,d), six boundary discontinuities are present, totaling a winding number of $+3/2$.
-Thus, to ensure charge conservation, a $-1/2$ defect emerges in the center of the circle.
-By implementing such anchoring patterns, we can precisely control defect configurations in nematics confined within multiple slightly overlapping circular cavities.
-This enables a form of defect-based information storage, where the presence of a $-1/2$ defect encodes a bit \texttt{1}, and its absence corresponds to bit \texttt{0}.
-To illustrate this, we consider three slightly overlapping circles of radius $R=5L$, with centers spaced $1.8R$ apart.
-When all three circles have alternating boundary conditions, each hosts a $-1/2$ defect, encoding the \texttt{111} state, Fig.~\ref{fig:FIGURE4}(f).
-By modifying the boundary of the outer circles to include a single slice with homeotropic anchoring, defects are eliminated from those circles, leaving a single defect in the central circle and producing the \texttt{010} state, Fig.~\ref{fig:FIGURE4}(g).
-Conversely, imposing purely planar anchoring on the central circle and applying alternating boundary conditions on the left circle removes the central defect and produces a $-1/2$ defect in the left circle, resulting in the \texttt{100} configuration, Fig.~\ref{fig:FIGURE4}(h).
-These states are not only predicted by LdG theory but also reproduced in MC simulations, which capture thermal fluctuations evident in the patterns shown in Fig.~\ref{fig:FIGURE4}(e) and Supplementary Fig.~{S2}.
-We emphasize that the spacing between circle centers is crucial: at smaller distances, TDs are not fully isolated, while at larger distances, the system behaves as multiple independent units.
-While we illustrate this concept using three overlapping circles, the approach can be readily extended to an arbitrary number of circles, each encoding a distinct topological state (Supplementary Fig.~{S3}).
+We focus on circular confinement where anchoring can be selectively patterned in $60\degree$ slices, Fig.~\ref{fig:defect_circle}.
+When a single $60\degree$ slice imposes homeotropic anchoring, a single $+1/2$ defect emerges opposite to the homeotropic boundary as shown in Fig.~\ref{fig:defect_circle}(a,c).
+The remaining TD is now distributed along the boundary discontinuities, with each contributing a winding number of $+1/4$, ensuring TD conservation~\cite{Yao2022}.
+In contrast, when the $60\degree$ slices alternate between planar and homeotropic anchoring, shown in Fig.~\ref{fig:defect_circle}(b,d), six boundary discontinuities are present, totaling a winding number of $+3/2$.
+Thus, charge conservation results in a $-1/2$ defect near the center of the circle.
+With this strategy we can precisely control defect configurations in nematics confined within multiple cavities where a $-1/2$ defect is labeled as \texttt{1}, and its absence as \texttt{0}.
+To illustrate this, we consider three slightly overlapping circular cavities of radius $R=5L$, with centers spaced $1.8R$ apart.
+When all circles have alternating boundary conditions, each circle hosts a $-1/2$ defect, \texttt{111} state, Fig.~\ref{fig:FIGURE4}(a,e).
+By modifying the boundary conditions, the central TDs vanish, as seen in Fig.~\ref{fig:FIGURE4}(b,f) and (c,g), allowing independent control over all three TDs.
+These TDs are not only predicted by LdG theory but also reproduced in MC simulations, with thermal fluctuations evident in the patterns shown in Fig.~\ref{fig:FIGURE4}(a-c).
+We emphasize that, as before, the circle radius must be small enough to allow for single-defect configurations.
+Furthermore the spacing between circle centers is crucial: at smaller distances, TDs are not fully isolated, while at larger distances, the system behaves as multiple independent units.
+While we illustrate this concept using three circles, the approach can be readily extended to an arbitrary number of circles (Fig.~\ref{fig:5_circles}).
+Beyond controlling the TD position, an intrinsic free-energy path connects different defect locations.
+Thus, in a dynamic system with shape-shifting boundaries, defects can be actively transported between adjacent circle centers, as shown in simulation Video~6.
+To have a clear free-energy path, we increased the chemical potential ($\beta \mu = 5$), elastic constant ($l_s=50\times 0.837L^2$), and anchoring strength ($w=10^3L$) in the LdG theory.
+Given that colloidal particles can be ``trapped'' by topological defects~\cite{Martinez2011}, shape-shifting boundaries could also offer a powerful mechanism for controlled transport of colloids.